Interview by Lidia Ratoi

 What are the biggest challenges (technical or conceptual) you face in the development of your projects?

 Technically, my biggest challenge is that the experiments I want to conduct and/or the changes I want to make to existing software systems are unsanctioned ones and thus require adaptive roundabout strategies.
-For example, I tend to think of my Facebook Demetricator not just as an artwork but also as a long-term code-based performance project.
-Facebook doesn’t want me hiding their metrics, and so doing so against their wishes through browser extensions means I have to react to the changes they make constantly.
+For example, I tend to think of my Facebook Demetricator as an artwork and a long-term code-based performance project.
+Facebook doesn’t want me hiding their metrics, so doing so against their wishes through browser extensions means I have to constantly react to the changes they make.
 Code that hides the “like” metrics today may not work tomorrow, and, more frustratingly, code that hides your “like” count may not hide mine!

 Could you tell us a bit more about the latest developments in your research on artificially-intelligent creative systems?

 I’m currently completing a new work called Autonomous Video Artist (or AVA for short).
 AVA is an artificially intelligent, self-navigating, video-capture robot that seeks out, records, edits, and uploads its own video art to the web.
-AVA is an outside observer that not only looks at our world but attempts to decode it as an artist.
+AVA is an outside observer who looks at our world and attempts to decode it as an artist.
 But different from human artists, AVA hasn’t spent years watching videos or learning how artists convey narratives using temporal media.

 Instead, AVA starts from the beginning, using an iterative process of making to develop its own ideas of what video art can be.
 Most importantly, AVA sees the world differently than we do.
 I hope this difference will help uncover how culture directs what humans see and don’t see, showing us at least some of the ways that human vision has become automated—or “machinic”—through culture.